-Scope 3 Standard category description Emissions from the transportation and distribution of products purchased by the reporting company in the reporting year between a company's tier 1 suppliers and its own operations (in vehicles and facilities not owned or controlled by the reporting company); transportation and distribution services purchased by the reporting company in the reporting year, including inbound logistics, outbound logistics (e.g. of sold products); and transportation and distribution between a company's own facilities (in vehicles and facilities not owned or controlled by the reporting between a company).
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculated FY2018 emissions in BHP's value chain (million tonnes CO 2 -e) 3.6 Calculation status rationale Although this is not a material source of scope 3 emissions in BHP's value chain (less than 1 per cent of total scope 3 emissions), emissions associated with the freight of our products to customers are of increasing interest as a component of our value chain.
+Scope 3 Standard category description Emissions from the transportation and distribution of products purchased by the reporting company in the reporting year between a company's tier 1 suppliers and its own operations (in vehicles and facilities not owned or controlled by the reporting company); transportation and distribution services purchased by the reporting company in the reporting year, including inbound logistics, outbound logistics (e.g. of sold products); and transportation and distribution between a company's own facilities (in vehicles and facilities not owned or controlled by the reporting between a company's own facilities (in vehicles and facilities not owned or controlled by the reporting company); transportation and distribution between a company's own facilities (in vehicles and facilities not owned or controlled by the reporting company).
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculated FY2019 emissions in BHP's value chain (million tonnes CO2-e) 3.6 Calculation status rationale Although this is not a material source of scope 3 emissions in BHP's value chain, emissions associated with the freight of our products to customers are of increasing interest as a component of our value chain.
 They may contribute to the exposure of our business to climate-related risk, and in some instances we may have the ability to influence our suppliers or other service providers to reduce emissions from their activities.